DynoCC/Dyno-Custom-Commands/Fun Commands/Mini-Games/Dyno-RPG/README.md

 ***The `rpg-cmds` command should be accessible to `Adveturer` roles only, while the `register` command should be acessible to everyone in th server so people can join Avelon***

+***All commands should preferrably also be set to both silent and delete so as to prevent anyone from knowing who is doing what***

 ### Notes